hillaryychan/COMP3311/COMP3311-Database-Systems.md

 Each attribute (denoted A,B,... or a1,a2,...) has:

 - a **name** unique within a given **relation**
-- an associated domain, which is a set of allowed values
+- an associated domain, which is a set of allowed values (e.g. strings only, numbers, n-digits etc.)

 The database definition also uses _constraints_ (logic expressions)

 A tuple (row) is a set of values (attribute or column values).
 Attribute values:

 - are **atomic** (there are no composite or multi-valued attributes).
-Derived attributes do not need to be modelled in a relational model
+Derived attributes do not need to be modelled in a relational model but can be
 - belong to a **domain**, which has a name, data type and format.
 A distinguished `NULL` value belongs to all domains.
 A `NULL` has several interpretations; none, don't know, irrelevant

 ![Eample tuple](imgs/1-60_example-tuple.png)